MLV-WIP/slab-pool-allocator/README.md

 README and documentation generated with AI assistance (Claude Code, GitHub Copilot).

 Architecture, design, and core implementation are human-generated.
+Standard library adaptations (make_unique and make_shared support, along with standard allocator support) also developed with AI assistance, but in all cases, all code has been validated, reviewed, and forged by human hands.